waynegeorge/grin-mobile-ios/README.md

 # Grin Mobile Wallet (iOS)

-A simple yet stylish iOS wallet for the Grin cryptocurrency, built with SwiftUI.
+A simple yet stylish iOS wallet for the Grin cryptocurrency, built with SwiftUI (Wallet name TBD).
 Focuses on privacy and ease-of-use, connecting to a remote Grin node for lightweight performance.

 ## 🚀 Features
 - **Secure Wallet Management**: BIP39 seed phrase generation and recovery.